get-set-fetch/scraper/src/plugins/README.md

 Each plugin embeds a json schema for its options.
 Check the schemas for complete option definitions.

 ## SelectResourcePlugin
-Selects a resource to scrape from the current site | [schema](./default/SelectResourcePlugin.ts)
+Selects a resource to scrape from the current project | [schema](./default/SelectResourcePlugin.ts)
 - `delay`
   - Delay in milliseconds between fetching two consecutive resources.
   - default: 1000